Supercolony-net/openbrush-contracts/docs/docs/examples/ownable.md

 }
 ```

+## Step 4: Inherit logic

-4. Inherit implementations of `IPSP1155` and `Ownable` traits.
+Inherit implementations of `IPSP1155` and `Ownable` traits.
 You can customize (override) methods in this `impl` block.

 ```rust
 impl Ownable for PSP1155Struct {}
 impl IPSP1155 for PSP1155Struct {}
 ```

+## Step 5: Define constructor

-5. Define constructor and initialize the owner with the contract initiator.
-Your basic version
-   of `IPSP1155` contract is ready!
+Define constructor and initialize the owner with the contract initiator.
+Your basic version of `IPSP1155` contract is ready!

 ```rust
 impl PSP1155Struct {